 The four objectives of the EECC (Article 3(2)) remain the foundation for the work set out in BEREC's annual work programmes, and the guiding force for the Work Programme 2021.
-These four objectives are:

-- promoting connectivity and access to very high capacity networks, - promoting competition and efficient investment, - contributing to the development of the internal market, - promoting the interests of EU citizens.
+These four objectives are: - promoting connectivity and access to very high capacity networks, - · promoting competition and efficient investment, - contributing to the development of the internal market, - promoting the interests of EU citizens.

 The EECC, the BEREC Regulation and the mandatory tasks flowing from these legislative instruments provide the basis for the BEREC Work Programme 2021.
 In parallel, BEREC has adopted the BEREC Strategy1 2021-2025, which is fundamental for steering the BEREC's work in 2021 and the following years.
 The Work Programme 2021 seeks to address current regulatory challenges, while preparing BEREC for the new challenges that lie ahead resulting from political, economic and technological developments.
 This Work Programme 2021 contains items that were launched in 2020 that are to be finalised in 2021, some ad hoc or recurring items, and new workstream proposals that have been identified and prioritised by BEREC members and stakeholders.
 According to the BEREC Regulation, when developing its annual work programme, the Board of Regulators of BEREC must seek the views and proposals of the EU institutions and other interested parties.
 This includes the national regulatory authorities (NRAs) participating in BEREC and BEREC's own Expert Working Groups, and third parties and stakeholders (Article 21(1) of Regulation (EU) 2018/1971).
 BEREC organises therefore, on a yearly basis, a stakeholders forum (the 'Stakeholder Forum') to enhance transparency and collect the views of interested parties on BEREC's current and future work, in particular, for preparing the work programmes.
 An Outline of the Work Programme 2021 was adopted and published by the Board of Regulators on 31 January 2020.
 On 10 March, BEREC launched an early call for input as the first stage of the consultation process for this Working Programme.
-In line with the practice of previous years, and in accordance with Article 21 of the BEREC Regulation, the BEREC Work Programme 2021 will be subject to a public consultation, which will run for a four-week period during October and November 2020.
+In line with the practice of previous years, and in accordance with Article 21 of the BEREC Regulation, the BEREC Work Programme 2021 was subject to a public consultation, which ran for a four-week period from 6 October until 5 November 2020.

-The final stage will be the adoption of the Working Programme during the 4th BEREC Board of Regulators meeting of 2020 (10-11 December).
+In total 14 responses were received and the draft Working Programme has been adapted accordingly, based on the suggestions and reactions from our stakeholders.
+An overview of all the stakeholder reactions, including the BEREC response, is available in the summary report which is published on the BEREC website.
+The Working Programme has been adopted during the 4th BEREC Board of Regulators meeting of 2020 (10-11 December).
 The Board of Regulators must transmit the annual work programme to the European Parliament, the Council and the Commission as soon as it is adopted.

-See https://berec.europa.eu/eng/document-register/subject-matter/berec/annual-work-programmes/9281-berec-strategy-2021-2025
+See https://berec.europa.eu/eng/document_register/subject_matter/berec/annual_work_programmes/9281-berec-strategy-2021-2025 Body of European Regulators for Electronic Communications